rewin123/space_editor/docs/README.md

 Most editor features are implemented as tabs within the dock system, providing a structured and organized workspace.
 You can easily manage these tabs to suit your workflow:

-- **GameView Tab**: This tab displays the rendered output from the editor camera.
+- **GameView Tab**: This tab displays the rendered output from the editor camera and gizmos for manipulate objects.

 - **Hierarchy Tab**: The Hierarchy tab provides comprehensive information about all entities within your prefab.
 It not only displays entity details but also allows you to perform various actions:
   - Create new entities